fholger/RocksmithToTab/README.md

   -t, --split     Create a separate file for each arrangement.

-  -d, --diff      (Default: 255) Difficulty level.
+  -d, --diff      (Default: 255) Difficulty level. (default: max)

   -o, --outdir    (Default: .)
-Path to the directory where tabs should be created.
+Path to the directory where tabs should be
+                  created.

   -f, --format    (Default: gp5) File output format, currently either 'gp5',
                   'gpx' or 'gpif'.

+  -x, --xml       Instead of a psarc archive, supply a number of XML files
+                  describing the arrangements.

   --help          Display this help screen.
 ```

 #### Results